Travel Insurance - MEDICAL AND OTHER EMERGENCIES

 - benefits for medical treatment provided by doctors through private surgeries and Government Health Centres (not hospitals).

-You must enrol at Medicare offices in Australia if You will be receiving treatment.
-If You receive treatment before You enrol, Medicare benefits can be backdated, if You are eligible.
-To be eligible You must be a resident of the United Kingdom and will need to show Your British passport with an appropriate visa.
+When You are travelling to Australia and You have to go to hospital, You must register for and make use of the treatment offered under the national Medicare scheme www.humanservices.gov.au.
+If You know You need treatment, You can enrol for Medicare at a DHS Service Centre.
+If You receive treatment before You enrol, Medicare benefits will be back-paid for eligible visitors To be eligible You must be a resident of the United Kingdom and will need to show Your British passport with an appropriate visa.
 If You do not enrol at Medicare offices We may reject Your claim or limit the amount We pay to You.
 If You need treatment which cannot be carried out under Medicare you MUST contact Our 24 hours Emergency Service before seeking private treatment.
 If You do not do so, We may reject Your claim or limit the amount

 We pay to You.